 This is the official manual for the latest Org-mode release.

-text and the link in a note before the next heading.
+in the text and the link is in a note before the next heading.
 See the

-Text @@ascii:and additional text@@ within a paragraph. #+ASCII: Some text #+BEGIN_ASCII All lines in this block will appear only when using this back-end. #+END_ASCII
+Inline text @@ascii:and additional text@@ within a paragraph. #+ASCII: Some text #+BEGIN_EXPORT ascii Org exports text in this block only when using ASCII back-end. #+END_EXPORT

 #+ATTR_ASCII: :width 10 -----

 #+BEGIN_CENTER blocks (see Paragraphs), ASCII back-end has

 #+BEGIN_JUSTIFYLEFT It's just a jump to the left... #+END_JUSTIFYLEFT #+BEGIN_JUSTIFYRIGHT ...and then a step to the right. #+END_JUSTIFYRIGHT